 Yes. token payouts never expire.
 Token holders can withdraw their accumulated dividends at any time, and as often or as rarely as they like.

-In terms of investor ROI, it’s difficult to project accurate figures these things are so often pie-in- the-sky — but looking at the current adoption and usage of Uncle Finney’s Poker *with zero advertising*, you’d be hard pressed to project less than 50% yearly ROI.
-When you look at the potential size of the online gaming market, and the obvious advantages to Ether-backed games, and our proven ability to release new games, we think that 500% Yearly ROI is eminently possible.
+In terms of return to contributors, it’s difficult to project accurate figures these things are so often pie-in- the-sky — but looking at the current adoption and usage of Uncle Finney’s Poker *with zero advertising*, we think it will be a positive return.

-Once we achieve some success in distributing our games, there will be ample profit opportunities for our company above and beyond the 2% escrow fees that are paid directly to the token-holders.
-For example, profits on the sale of Ether through in-app- purchases, and advertising on popular apps.
+Once we achieve some success in distributing our games, there may be ample opportunities for our company.
+For example, in-app- purchases, and advertising revenue.
 After our initial marketing and development push, these profits by themselves should be sufficient to sustain the company.

 Can you tell us more about Uncle Finney’s Poker?

-For the past week we have had a little over 1,000 games played, with approximately 47 ETH bet.
+For the past week, we have had a little over 1,000 games played, with approximately 47 ETH bet.
 That equates to an average bet per game of 47 Finney (about $4.50).
-But bear in mind that this is with zero advertising, and a large number of those games may have been potential investors just trying the app to see that it works.
+But bear in mind that this is with zero advertising, and a large number of those games may have been potential contributors just trying the app to see that it works.

 There is no ‘house take’ in the traditional sense since there is no casino.
-But the escrow fee which rewards token-holders is 2%.
 Uncle Finney’s Poker is just the first E4ROW app.
-It is strictly a 2-player head-to- head poker contest.
-Additional games, such as Texas Hold ‘Em (Heads Up), are on their way.
+It is strictly a 2-player head-to-head poker contest.
+Additional games, such as Texas Hold ‘Em (Heads Up), are in our plans.

 What other apps do you have on the drawing board?